MelvinHK/Bored-Board/README.md

 In the future:
 <ul>
   <li>Use MongoDB Atlas instead because it has features that are free,
-    such as field indexing for searching, and server-side functions for observing requests
+    such as field indexing for searching, and server-side functions for observing requests.
+Basicallly use MERN instead.
   </li>
 </ul>